Charlie Kimball: Firestone Indy Lights (2009–2010)

-For 2009 Kimball signed to drive in Indy Lights for the new Team PBIR outfit.
+For 2009, Kimball signed to drive in Indy Lights for the new Team PBIR outfit.
 He stated that an influencing factor in his return to the U.S. is to increase Diabetes awareness in his home country.
-Kimball finished 10th in points with a best finish of 4th at Watkins Glen International.
+Kimball finished tenth in points with a best finish of fourth at Watkins Glen International.

-He returned to Indy Lights in 2010 and signed with AFS Racing/Andretti Autosport.
-Despite not winning a race or pole, Kimball had four second-place finishes on the season and captured 4th in points, one spot behind his teammate Martin Plowman.
+Kimball returned to Indy Lights in 2010 and signed with AFS Racing/Andretti Autosport.
+Despite not winning a race or pole, Kimball had four second place finishes on the season and captured fourth in points, one spot behind his teammate Martin Plowman.

 IndyCar Series (2011–2021)

 It was announced on December 16, 2010, that Kimball would move up to the IndyCar Series in 2011, in which he would drive the No. 83 entry for Chip Ganassi Racing.
-Kimball finished 19th in points with a best finish of ninth at the New Hampshire Motor Speedway.
+Kimball finished nineteenth in points with a best finish of ninth at the New Hampshire Motor Speedway.

-Kimball returned to the team in 2012 and again finished 19th in points despite missing a race due to injury.
+Kimball returned to the team in 2012 and again finished nineteenth in points despite missing a race due to injury.
 He finished second at the Honda Indy Toronto, his first career podium finish.
 Kimball won his first IndyCar race on August 4, 2013, at the Honda Indy 200 at Mid-Ohio.
-He also finished second at Pocono and fourth at Barber and ranked 9th in points.
+He also finished second at Pocono and fourth at Barber and ranked ninth in points.
 In 2013, he competed in his first 24 Hours of Daytona race with Ganassi and was on the race-winning team with co-drivers Juan Pablo Montoya, Scott Pruett, and Memo Rojas.

-In the 2014 IndyCar season, Kimball scored four top 5 finishes and placed 9th in points.
-In 2015 he finished third at the Indianapolis 500 and the Grand Prix of Sonoma, and finished 5th at the Grand Prix of Indianapolis.
-The driver finished fifth at both Indianapolis races and got 11 top 5s in 16 races, which earned him a 9th overall position in 2016.
-He scored no top 5s in 2017, and he parted with Ganassi afterward.
+In the 2014 IndyCar season, Kimball scored four top-five finishes and placed ninth in points.
+In 2015, he finished third at the Indianapolis 500 and the Grand Prix of Sonoma, and finished fifth at the Grand Prix of Indianapolis.
+The driver finished fifth at both Indianapolis races and got eleven top-fives in sixteen races, which earned him a ninth overall position in 2016.
+He scored no top-fives in 2017, and he parted with Ganassi afterward.

 Carlin signed Kimball for the 2018 season.
-He got a fifth-place finish at Toronto and collected six top 10s.
-Kimball ran part-time in 2019, scoring two tenth-place finishes.
-He joined A. J. Foyt Enterprises in 2020, where he scored two top 10s.
+He got a fifth place finish at Toronto and collected six top-tens.
+Kimball ran part-time in 2019, scoring two tenth place finishes.
+He joined A. J. Foyt Enterprises in 2020, where he scored two top-tens.
 In 2021, Kimball failed to qualify for the Indy 500 for the first time in his career.